Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Second-Order Dependencies

+Finally, consider applying \eqref{ex:run:Q}.
+The safety condition of Definition~\ref{def:generalised-so-dep} ensures that each variable in a body of a conjunct occurs in a relational atom, so evaluating the relational body atoms instantiates all body variables.
+In our example, variables $x_1$ and $x_3$ are matched to $a_1$, and variable $x_2$ is matched to the labelled null $n_1$.
+Furthermore, auxiliary fact $\fnval{f}(a_1,a_1)$ reflects that the value of $f$ on $a_1$ is $a_1$, so the body equality ${f(x_1) \equals x_3}$ is satisfied.
+Thus, the dependency step derives $\predQ(a_1)$, as shown in Figure~\ref{fig:ex:run:int}. \end{example}

-\item We do not assume UNA so the chase is allowed to replace a constant with a constant.
-To recover all answers in such a case, mappings $\mu^i$ keep track of the replacements of constants made in $I^i$.
-Thus, ${\mu^i(c) = c'}$ means that constant $c'$ represents $c$---that is, $c$ and $c'$ were equated (possibly indirectly) and so each occurrence of $c$ in a fact in $I^i$ can also be understood as an occurrence of $c'$.
-Since the conjuncts of $\Sigma$ are allowed to contain constants in the head, these need to be normalised in the dependency step, which is reflected in ${\mu^i(\phi(\vec x, \vec y)\sigma')}$ and ${\mu^i(\phi(\vec x, \vec y)\sigma'')}$.
+We next briefly discuss the role of the mappings $\mu^i$.
+Since we do not assume UNA, the chase can replace a constant with a constant, and mappings $\mu^i$ keep track of such replacements.
+Thus, ${\mu^i(c) = c'}$ means that constant $c'$ represents $c$---that is, $c$ and $c'$ were equated (possibly indirectly), and so each occurrence of $c$ in a fact in $I^i$ can also be understood as an occurrence of $c'$.
+These mappings are used in two ways.
+First, the dependency step applies $\mu^i$ to both the body and the head of a dependency conjunct, which ensures that all constants in the conjunct are normalised to the constants occurring in $I^i$.
+Second, the final mapping $\mu^n$ is used to normalise the answer $\vec a$ when checking ${\predQ(\mu^n(\vec a)) \in I^n}$.
 If UNA is desired, the algorithm can be modified to report a contradiction when two constants are equated, in which case mappings $\mu^i$ need not be maintained.

-\item We assumed that the bodies of the conjuncts of $\Sigma$ do not contain constants, and the safety condition (cf.\ Section~\ref{sec:preliminaries}) ensures that each variable in a conjunct body occurs in a relational atom.
-This simplifies the computation of the substitution $\sigma$ in a dependency step: we can evaluate the conjunction of the relational body atoms as a query and thus obtain a value for all variables in $\vec x_i$, which allows us evaluate all body equality atoms and the atoms in the head. \end{itemize}